Li-Hubing/Li-Hubing/README.md

 ### Hi there 👋
+### 🔭 I’m a second-year naster's student in the School of civil Engineering at Southeast University.

-### 🌱 I’m currently learning Multimodal General Artificial Intelligence
+### 🌱 I’m currently learning Multimodal General Artificial Intelligence，focusing primarily on vision and text.
 ### 👯 I’m looking to collaborate on Multimodal General Artificial Intelligence